CommonWealthRobotics/bowler-kernel/design.md

 #### Script Operations

-- Run a script from a file specifier and a list of dev'd libraries
+- Run a script from a file specifier, a list of dev'd libraries, and a `ScriptEnvironment`

 #### Hardware Operations